geneontology/geneontology.github.io/_docs/go-annotations.md

 ## General Principles of GO Annotations
 +  A gene product can be annotated to zero or more terms from each ontology.
 +  Gene products are annotated to the most detailed (i.e. granular) level in the ontology that is supported by the experimental evidence in the cited reference.
-+  Annotation to a GO term implies annotation to its parents.
++  By the transitivity principle, an annotation to a GO term implies annotation to all its parents.
 +  GO annotations are meant to reflect the most up-to-date view of a gene product's role in biology.
 +  Because biological knowledge changes, annotations for a given gene product may change to reflect changes in knowledge and/or changes in the ontology.